Capital versus Commons is a series of articles on early capitalism and agriculture. It was previously titled ‘Robbing the Soil.’

 Further anti-enclosure laws were enacted in 1515, 1516, 1517, 1519, 1526, 1534, 1536, 1548, 1552, 1555, 1563, 1589, 1593, and 1597.
 In the same period, commissions were repeatedly appointed to investigate and punish violators of those laws.
 The fact that so many anti-enclosure laws were enacted shows that while the Tudor government wanted to prevent depopulating enclosure, it was consistently unable to do so.
 From the beginning, landlords simply disobeyed the laws.
 The first Commission of Enquiry, appointed in 1517 by Henry VIII’s chief advisor Thomas Wolsey, identified 1,361 illegal enclosures that occurred after the 1489 Act was passed.
 Undoubtedly more were hidden from the investigators, and even more were omitted because landlords successfully argued that they were formally legal.

 The central government had multiple reasons for opposing depopulating enclosure.
 Paternalist feudal ideology played a role — those whose wealth and position depended on the labor of the poor were supposed to protect the poor in return.
 More practically, England had no standing army, so the king’s wars were fought by peasant soldiers assembled and led by the nobility, but evicted tenants would not be available to fight.
 At the most basic level, fewer people working the land meant less money collected in taxes and tithes.
-And, as we’ll discuss in Part Three, enclosures caused social unrest, which the Tudors were determined to prevent.
+And, as we’ll discuss in future articles, enclosures caused social unrest, which the Tudors were determined to prevent.

 Important as those issues were, for a growing number of landlords they were outweighed by their desire to maintain their income in a time of unprecedented inflation, driven by debasement of the currency and the influx of plundered new world silver.
 “During the price revolution of the period 1500-1640, in which agricultural prices rose by over 600 per cent, the only way for landlords to protect their income was to introduce new forms of tenure and rent and to invest in production for the market.”